kxuxin/GGC-STaRS.github.io/posters.md

 -->
 ### ✨ STaRS 2021 Posters ✨

+## Important!: If you are the presenter, please join the lobby first in order to start the zoom live event (https://ggc-edu.zoom.us/j/94859760946)

 🔥🔥 **NOTE: Links are only available during event time - check your GGC email for password** 🔥🔥

-### Important!: If you are the presenter, please join the lobby first in order to start the zoom live event (https://ggc-edu.zoom.us/j/94859760946)

 <div class="page-segments">
     <ul class="page-segments-list">